Allen-Synthesis/EuroPi/README.md

 This repository relates to the EuroPi module, however some users may be expecting to see what is now referred to as the 'EuroPi Prototype'.
 The repository for this (now deprecated) module [can be found here](https://github.com/roryjamesallen/EuroPi-Prototype)

-You can find more about this (including a project diary) and other projects of mine on [my website](https://www.allensynthesis.co.uk)
+You can find more about this and other projects of mine on [my website](https://www.allensynthesis.co.uk)

 ![github banner](https://user-images.githubusercontent.com/79809962/157898134-44cc0534-ac3b-4051-9773-a3be95ba4602.jpg)